appgate/sdp-k8s-injector/README.md

 ```

 ### Excluding Pods from Injection
-To prevent client injection at a per-Pod basis, annotate the pod with `sdp-injector="false"`.
-Any pod with this annotation will not get a SDP client even if it exists inside a namespace label with `sdp-injection="enabled"`
+To prevent Client injection at a per-Pod basis, annotate the pod with `sdp-injector="false"`.
+Any pod with this annotation will not get an SDP Client even if it exists inside a namespace label with `sdp-injection="enabled"`
 ```bash
 $ kubectl annotate --overwrite pod <POD> sdp-injector="false"
 ```